Allora & Calzadilla: Work and themes

 Since their participation in dOCUMENTA (13) with the video Raptor's Rapture, Allora & Calzadilla, have created works that move beyond the purely human.
 According to critic Emily Eliza Scott, their work is "focused to engage what we might call the worldly.
 These artworks illuminate entanglements between the human and the nonhuman as they unfold in time, signaling a dual (re-) thinking of humans as natural---one among other species and surroundings---and nature as historical."
 Following the same thematic interest in cultural artifacts and deep time, the artists presented the two part exhibition "Intervals" at the Philadelphia Museum of Art and The Fabric Workshop and Museum.
 There, they employed objects, films, live performances, and sound to invoke the span of geologic time and our own place within it.
 The artists presented a trilogy of video works that present modern musicians and vocalists engaging with ancient artifacts through sound.
 Apotome (2013) stars singer Tim Storms, who holds the world record for producing the lowest note every recorded—only audible to the human ear with amplification.
 As he wanders among taxidermied animals in subterranean storerooms of Paris's National History Museum he produces, according to critic Emily Nathan, "a deep, satanic rumble" which "seems to usher from his very core."
 These sounds are a subsonic version of a musical score played in 1798 for two elephants brought to Paris as spoils from the Napoleonic Wars, in the first recorded instance of attempted inter-species communication through music.
+In 2014 they produced the film The Great Silence in collaboration with writer Ted Chiang about the Arecibo Telescope, the Fermi paradox, and the problems of SETI (search for extraterrestrial intelligence) programs.

-For the 56th Biennale di Venezia, Allora & Calzadilla presented In the Midst of Things, a choral work with music by composer Gene Coleman based on Haydn’s oratorio The Creation (1796–98), whose original libretto drew on descriptions of the origins of the world and humankind from the Book of Psalms, the Book of Genesis and Milton’s Paradise Lost (1667).
-Allora & Calzadilla follow Milton's in medias res tradition for a series of interruptions on Haydn’s score.
-In taking liberties, Allora & Calzadilla are also playing on the translation history of the libretto: originally written in rather awkward English, it’s said to have been improved by the subsequent German translation.
-According to Dorothy Feaver, "the Voxnova Italia choir’s physical movement through the Arsenale mimics their voices: they shift positions, facing each other, turning away, roaming through the space in low-key cotton clothes, epic but casual."
+For the 56th Biennale di Venezia, Allora & Calzadilla presented In the Midst of Things, a choral work with music by composer Gene Coleman based on Haydn’s oratorio The Creation (1796–98), whose original libretto drew on descriptions of the origins of the world and humankind from the Book of Psalms, the Book of Genesis and Milton's Paradise Lost (1667).
+Allora & Calzadilla follow Milton's in medias res tradition for a series of interruptions on Haydn's score.
+In taking liberties, Allora & Calzadilla are also playing on the translation history of the libretto: originally written in rather awkward English, it's said to have been improved by the subsequent German translation.
+According to Dorothy Feaver, "the Voxnova Italia choir's physical movement through the Arsenale mimics their voices: they shift positions, facing each other, turning away, roaming through the space in low-key cotton clothes, epic but casual."
 In the piece, cacophony and melody confront one another — just as the group of choral interpreters move back and forth in the space.
-Referring this work, Laura C. Rogers has said the artists "challenge viewers to build meaning by reading a work as literal, metaphorical, evidential, and political, but also to take part in the work as an experiential event that heightens one’s aesthetic sensibility."
+Referring this work, Laura C. Rogers has said the artists "challenge viewers to build meaning by reading a work as literal, metaphorical, evidential, and political, but also to take part in the work as an experiential event that heightens one's aesthetic sensibility."